koka-lang/koka/doc/spec/overview.kk.md

 }
 ```

-Note that the layout rule separates each _constructor_ with a semi-colon, and
-we can also write this on one line as `type colors { Red; Green; Blue }`.
 Special cases of these enumerated types are the `:void` type which has no
 alternatives (and therefore there exists no value with this type), the unit
 type `:()` which has just one constructor, also written as `()` (and